 At 36 months – faster repayment or the card will be cancelled

 At 36 months, if the customer has not increased payments and is still in persistent credit card debt, the credit card firm must take action.
-For people getting the 27-month letter now, this will be in March 2020.
+These letters started going out in early 2020.